German photographer Thomas Struth wins Helena Vaz da Silva European Award 2024

 The Award Jury highlighted: “Thomas Struth’s work embodies what is essential in heritage: it portrays people, cities, museums, environments and technologies; it comes as a revelation to many people.
 He is a European open to the world, with an admirable intuition.
 If a picture is worth a thousand words, Thomas Struth ‘wrote’ monumental pieces of works – ‘to keep things from dying’, as he often says – which show and promote the passion for heritage, both European and universal”.

-European Helena Vaz da Silva Award 2024 for Thomas Struth
+Helena Vaz da Silva European Award 2024 for Thomas Struth

 Thomas Struth (born in 1954, Geldern, Germany) lives and works in Berlin.
 Recognised for his photographic work since the 1970s, Struth is driven by the idea that art should “show what the others do not see”.